VALUEFLOW: Toward Pluralistic and Steerable Value-based Alignment in Large Language Models: LLM Usage

 \section{LLM Usage}

-We used large language models only to polish the writing and to check code snippets.
-No content generation or experimental results relied on LLM assistance.
+We used large language models to polish the writing and to check code snippets.
 All experimental uses of LLMs (e.g., as judge models in evaluation) are described explicitly in the methodology.